tjesi/tjesi.github.io/_pages/research.md

 ## Projects

-I am Co-Principal Investigator of the project "[OffPAD -- Optimizing balance between high security and usability](https://prosjektbanken.forskningsradet.no/en/project/FORISS/321619)" that got funded 16M NOK by the Research Council Norwegian for research on lightweight and post-quantum secure cryptography.
-We are hiring two postdoctoral researchers to work on these topics.
+I am Co-Principal Investigator of the project "[OffPAD -- Optimizing balance between high security and usability](https://prosjektbanken.forskningsradet.no/en/project/FORISS/321619)" funded by the Research Council Norwegian with 6M NOK for research on lightweight and post-quantum secure cryptography.

 ## Theses, Reports and Implementations